Parenting Concerns, Support

-Parenting challenges may be related to something specific like a child or teen behavioral problem, dealing with a family illness, divorce or family transition, or finding ways to resolve individual differences, which may involve a course of family or attachment therapy.
-Cornerstone clinicians will offer parental support while collaboratively working with parents to find creative and individually tailored solutions to resolving the presenting issue or concern.
+Parenting challenges may be related to something specific like a child or teen behavioural problem, dealing with a family illness, divorce or family transition, or finding ways to resolve individual differences, which may involve a course of family or attachment therapy.
+Brad Peters will offer parental support while collaboratively working with parents to find creative and individually tailored solutions to resolving the presenting issue or concern.

 The Explosive Child: A New Approach for Understanding and Parenting Easily Frustrated, Chronically Inflexible Children (Ross Greene)